-&lt;sup>18 Impaired derivatives are net of credit value adjustment (CVA) of \$93 million, being a market value based assessment of the credit risk of the relevant counterparties (March 2013: \$111 million; September 2012: \$105 million).
+$^{18}$ Impaired derivatives are net of credit value adjustment (CVA) of \$46 million, being a market value based assessment of the credit risk of the relevant counterparties (March 2014: \$80 million; September 2013: \$93 million)

-&lt;sup>19 Impaired loans / facilities include restructured items of \$341 million for customer facilities in which the original contractual terms have been modified for reasons related to the financial difficulties of the customer.
-Restructuring may consist of reduction of interest, principal or other payments legally due, or an extension in maturity materially beyond those typically offered to new facilities with similar risk (March 2013: \$524 million; September 2012: \$525 million).
+&lt;sup>19 Impaired loans / facilities include restructured items of \$67 million for customer facilities in which the original contractual terms have been modified for reasons related to the financial difficulties of the customer.
+Restructuring may consist of reduction of interest, principal or other payments legally due, or an extension in maturity materially beyond those typically offered to new facilities with similar risk (March 2014: \$60 million; September 2013: \$341 million).

-$^{20}$ Not well secured portfolio managed retail exposures have been reclassified from past due loans > 90 days to impaired loans / facilities from June 2013.
+$^{20}$ For regulatory reporting not well secured portfolio managed retail exposures have been reclassified from past due loans > 90 days to impaired loans / facilities..